 The great news is that it means anyone can become organised!
 It's just about incorporating 1 or 2 new routines into your week and sticking at them until they become a habit and natural part of your everyday routine.
 Let's have a look at the 25 habits of a highly organised person.

 1. Stay on top of daily messes

 Organising is all about staying on top of the daily clutter.
 Knowing where to send everything in the home once you've used or dealt with it is key to preventing clutter build-up.
 So, clean the dishes after each meal.
 Make the beds each morning.
-Store things off the kitchen counter.
+Don't store a lot of 'stuff' on the kitchen counters.
 Put toys in their baskets after play-time.
 Clean out and re-pack bags at the end of the day.
 Staying on top of these daily chores is the best way to stay in control [and on top] of daily home maintenance.

 2. Do a 10 minute pick-up at end of the day